 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act, also known as the CARES Act, a \$2.2 trillion economic stimulus bill was signed into law a result of the economic fallout of the COVID-19 pandemic.
-The College was awarded \$880,286 of funding under the Education Stabilization Fund, of which at least 50% or \$440,143, was required to be reserved to provide students with emergency financial aid grants to help cover expenses related to the disruption of campus operations due to coronavirus.
-The other 50%, or \$440,143 of funding under the Education Stabilization Fund, is to be used for the expansion of remote learning programs and enhancement of technology to support remote learning programs.
+The College was awarded \$6,656,417 of Higher Education Emergency Relief Funds, of which \$2,737,043 was required to be reserved to provide students with emergency financial aid grants to help cover expenses related to the disruption of campus operations due to coronavirus.
+The remaining portion is to be used for the expansion of remote learning programs and enhancement of technology to support remote learning programs.
+The College was also awarded \$276,522 of Governor's Emergency Education Relief Funds, also known as GEER I Funds.